 The most cautious of the move orders.
 This marker has 0-1-0-1 on it.
-This means that the Character with this order MAY move one hex on Impulse 2, MUST move one hex on Impulse 4 but can do nothing on

-1 and 3.
-On all 4 impulses the Character may Spot or Duck Back as usual.
+This means that the Character with this order MAY move one hex on Impulse 2, MUST move one hex on Impulse 4 but can do nothing on 1 and 3.
+On all 4 impulses the Character MAY Spot or Duck Back as usual.

-The -A on the right hand side of the counter shows that a Character with this order is unable to fire for the duration of the Order.
+The -A on the right hand side of the counter shows that a Character with this order is unable to fire (no weapon skill).